networknt/light-doc/content/en/tutorial/tracing/jaeger/service-discovery.md

 ### API C

-API C is the same like API D, it is called by API A.
+API C is the same as API D, it is called by API A.

 First we need to update pom.xml to add the dependency of jaeger-tracing.